hackerschoice/hackerschoice.github.io/ssh-it/berserker/index.md

 ## **A recursive, non-intrusive and ephemeral tool to find password-less private ssh-keys and build a hierarchical tree of reachable hosts**
 {: refdef}

 The Berserker looks for password-less ssh-keys (such as ```~/.ssh/id_rsa```) and then attempts to log in to as many hosts as possible.
 It repeats its action *recursively*.
 All this without writing or installing any data on any host.
-It's in-memory execution only.
+It's an *in-memory* infiltration only.

 Use either one of these commands to start The Berserker:
 ```shell